 Canada’s smallcap stock scene is, to paraphrase the great Hunter S. Thompson, “a cruel and shallow money trench, a long plastic hallway where thieves and pimps run free, and good men die like dogs.
 There’s also a negative side.”

 There are many people who write about penny stocks and few do so for free.
-Most will take a fat cheque, or a stock certificate, to say nice things about questionable companies.
+Most will take a fat cheque, or a stock certificate, to say endless streams of nice things about questionable companies.
 They’ll hype a stock they own, and slap down fine print that says, “Don’t trust what we’re telling you here, because we’re on the take.”

 To be sure, the team at Equity.Guru doesn’t work for free, but we have a business model that treads the middle ground between newspaper and marketing agency.
 We sell our attention, not our favour.